-Oxyacetylene was left unattended in workshop.

 Relevant Legislation

 Control of Substances Hazardous to Health Regulations 2002

 Recommendation

 All flammable liquids / solvents and aerosols should be stored in a lockable cupboard the key should be held by a responsible, person and a control system for access should be introduced.
 The cupboard should be away from sources of ignition i.e. workbench / grinding equipment and oxyacetylene